Back to Stories

 Nobody tells you that supporting someone through PTSD means grieving the relationship you thought you'd have.
 That grief is real.
 It doesn't mean you love them less.
 It means you're paying attention.

-You're allowed to miss what was.
-You're allowed to mourn what isn't.
+You are allowed to miss what was.
+You are allowed to mourn what isn't.
 Naming the grief doesn't betray them.
-It frees up the part of you that was using all its energy pretending nothing was different.
+It frees the part of you that was using all its energy pretending nothing was different.

 Love is not patience without limits.
 Love is being honest about what you have.